forafekt/hybricam-complete/README.md

 npm install
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Running the tests

 For development you will need to run 2 localhosts in HTTPS.

 ### Certificates includes in project
-There is also a script in /hybricam/ssl/example.crt to create your own.
+There is also a script in /hybricam/ssl/ to create your own certificates.

 Django